The Witcher: Setting

 When he first created The Witcher, Sapkowski had not yet conceived of the background of the series' world.
 "I began with short stories; you don't create universes in short stories, there is—literally and metaphorically—no place for them".
 But when he switched to writing full novels, "the necessity of some coherent background became imminent.
 And slowly, step by step, something resembling a universe started to emerge.
 But it's only in the background, so it plays a secondary role in the story".
 Although admitting to using Slavic mythology often due to it being very rich and abundant, Sapkowski said he does not have any preferred mythologies, folklores or bestiaries that he draws on for monsters in The Witcher: "The story dictates the necessity.
 And, mostly, I put aside existing mythologies and invent something myself".
 He said that the monsters in the series can be put into one of three categories.
 First, those that already "exist" with established names, appearances, habits and habitats, such as dragons.
 Second are those that he invents, but gives names that can be found in nature, mostly insects, because they are "horrible and scary."
-Third are those that are completely original creations, some of which are only named, because, "When it has no importance as far as the storyline is concerned whatsoever, why bother?"
-Sapkowski has also stated that he personally abhors politics and considers his books to be politically neutral.
+Third are those that are completely original creations, only some of which are named, because, "When it has no importance as far as the storyline is concerned whatsoever, why bother?"

+Sapkowski has said that he personally abhors politics and considers his books to be politically neutral.

 Background

-The stories are set on an unnamed Continent, which was settled several thousand years earlier by elves from overseas.
+The stories are set on an unnamed continent, which was settled several thousand years earlier by elves from overseas.
 When they arrived, the elves encountered gnomes and dwarves.
 After a war between the elves and dwarves, the dwarves retreated into the mountains, and the elves settled in the plains and forests.
 Human colonists arrived about five hundred years before the events in the stories, igniting a series of wars.
 The humans were victorious and became dominant; the non-human races, now considered second-class citizens, often live in small ghettos within human settlements.
 Those not confined to the ghettos live in wilderness regions that humans have not yet explored or settled.
 Other races on the Continent are halflings and dryads; werewolves and vampires appeared after a magical event known as the Conjunction of the Spheres.

 During the centuries preceding the stories, most of the Continent's southern regions have been taken over by the Nilfgaard Empire; the north belongs to the fragmented Northern Kingdoms.
 The Witcher Saga takes place in the aftermath of the first major war between the Nilfgaard Empire and the Northern Kingdoms, with a second war beginning in the middle of the series.